CI-Dominik/pp5-hack-collect-drf/README.md

 # Hack Collect API
 This is the API of Hack Collect.
 A React app used to post and rate Life Hacks.
 The live link for the API can be found here: [Hack Collect API](https://pp5-hack-collect-drf-f277d220324f.herokuapp.com/)

-The GitHub repository for the frontend can be found here: [Hack Collect React App](https://github.com/CI-Dominik/pp5-hack-collect)
+The GitHub repository for the frontend can be found here: [Hack Collect React App](https://github.com/CI-Dominik/pp5-hack-collect)<br>
+Link to the website's project board: [Link to the Trello board](https://trello.com/b/Yi2LxF35/hack-collect)

 ## **IMPORTANT NOTE**
 This project was only edited by me, CI-Dominik.
 While logging into my GitHub account with the Bash console in Visual Studio Code, I used these commands with my private email address by habit.